keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

         link="./assets/services-view-invalidate-evaluation.png"
         caption="Ignore evaluation for comparison"
         width="50%">}}

-* For your convenience the SLOs that the evaluation was executed against, as well as the event payload, can be viewed.
+* For your convenience, you can view both the SLOs against which the evaluation was executed against, and the event payload.

     {{< popup_image
         link="./assets/services-view-slo.png"